react-ui-org/docoff/README.md

 This element also provides some shortcuts to cascade prop type definitions.
 It allows using *prop definition files* separate from component definition.
 It is useful to avoid huge files or to have one prop definition used on several places.

+The props are presented alphabetically sorted regardless of the source of the definition.

 Beware, that some React related eslint rules do not always work with the more complicated inheritance constructs.

 #####  Files